What is the spirit of pride?

-- Be prepared to challenge homophobic and transphobic ideas and behaviours amongst colleagues and peers, such as that Trans women shouldn’t play sports alongside cis Women or that gender neutral bathrooms are dangerous for cis Women or that Bisexual folks as ‘greedy’ or ‘indecisive’.
+- Be prepared to challenge homophobic and transphobic ideas and behaviors amongst colleagues and peers, such as that Trans women shouldn’t play sports alongside cis Women or that gender-neutral bathrooms are dangerous for cis Women, or that Bisexual folks as ‘greedy’ or ‘indecisive’.

-- Be ready to have challenging, compassionate and focussed discussions with others to share with them why such ideas are inequitable, exclusionary and further cissexism.
+- Be ready to have challenging, compassionate, and focused discussions with others to share with them why such ideas are inequitable, exclusionary, and further cissexism.

-- Recognise heterosexism as “your issue” if you are heterosexual; heterosexism affords benefits, power and privileges to heterosexual folks and is therefore their responsibility to disrupt it.
+- Recognize heterosexism as “your issue” if you are heterosexual; heterosexism affords benefits, power, and privileges to heterosexual folks, and is, therefore, their responsibility to disrupt it.

-- Recognise cissexism as “your issue” if you are cis-gender; cissexism affords benefits, power and privileges to heterosexual folks and is therefore their responsibility to disrupt it.
+- Recognize cissexism as “your issue” if you are cis-gender; cissexism affords benefits, power, and privileges to heterosexual folks and is, therefore, their responsibility to disrupt it.

-- Be ready to put something on the line; allyship and solidarity for LGBTQIA+ ultimately has to be disruptive – disruptive of the systems that marginalise these communities.
-And that means it has to cost something to non LGBTQIA+ folks.
+- Be ready to put something on the line; allyship and solidarity for LGBTQIA+ ultimately have to be disruptive – disruptive of the systems that marginalize these communities.
+And that means it has to cost something to non-LGBTQIA+ folks.
 If it doesn’t, then it’s ultimately going to be perpetuating systems, and the negative outcomes for LGBTQIA+ colleagues.

 - Acknowledge where key cultural phenomenon, language, etc. comes from Trans, Non-binary, etc. communities – the appropriation of LGBTQIA+ culture and practices by heterosexual and cisgender folks harms LGBTQIA+ people and erases their identities and cultures.